InnoTep/.github/profile/README.md

 </div>

 ## 🎯 Mission Statement
-InnoTep is a multidisciplinary research group at the Universidad Politécnica de Madrid dedicated to advancing technological innovation in healthcare, education, and information systems.
+InnoTep is a multidisciplinary research group at the Universidad Politécnica de Madrid dedicated to advancing technological innovation in healthcare, privacy & security, and education.
 Our mission is to bridge the gap between academic research and practical applications, developing solutions that create meaningful societal impact.

 ## 🔬 Research Areas
 Our team conducts cutting-edge research in the following domains:

-### 🎮 Therapy
+### 🏥 Healthcare
+- Clinical decision support systems fostering professional consensus
+- eHealth platforms for hospital process optimization
+- Patient-centered care technology solutions
 - Development of serious games for neurodevelopmental disorder assessment
 - Integration of therapeutic interventions in educational environments
 - Machine learning applications for early detection and intervention

-### 🏥 Healthcare Innovation
-- Clinical decision support systems fostering professional consensus
-- eHealth platforms for hospital process optimization
-- Patient-centered care technology solutions
+### 🔒 Privacy and Security
+- Data protection in healthcare systems
+- Privacy-preserving computation
+- Secure information system architectures
+- Cybersecurity in clinical environments
+- Regulatory compliance and data governance
+- Identity management and access control

-### 📚 Educational Technology
+### 📚 Education
 - Innovation in teaching methodologies
 - Technology-enhanced learning environments
 - Educational assessment tools and frameworks

-### 🔒 Information Security
+- Integration of therapeutic tools in educational settings
-- Data protection in healthcare systems
+- Learning analytics and adaptive learning systems
-- Privacy-preserving computation
-- Secure information system architectures
+- Digital competence development

 ## 🚀 Featured Projects